 - Small specks of dust can be very visible when painted over.

 When you got the frame nice and cleared off is when you will start taping off the area around it.
 The final step will be painting the actual door frame.
 With all the proper preparation completed, you can get to painting and have a beautiful looking door frame.
+If you want a perfect paint job on your door frame, you can also contact a local BC painting professional.

 How to Paint a Door Jamb Summary